ava-tan/cornell-bjj/documents/design-journey.md

 1. Exploring the site, where and when does jiu jitsu club meet?
 (You'll be sure to show up!)

 2. You want to see a few people on the team before you actually go to practice.
-Find the team roster and the contact information of the two officers of the club.
+Find who the two officers of the club are.

 3. After browsing a bit, you're definitely interested in joining!
 Sign up for the listserv and find the consent form you need to sign before going to the first meeting.